inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/assets/user_stories.md

 ## User (can access cluster resources, as he/she has an account created by the administrator)
 - As a user, I want to create a map-reduce job and submit it for computation *on the cluster* so that I can efficiently process large amounts of data.
+    - Scenario: User submits a map-reduce job
+        - Given: The user has a valid account.
+        - When: The user fsends a job request.
+        - Then: The user should receive a confirmation message and be able to track the job status.
 - As a user, I want to configure I/O parameters for map-reduce jobs, namely the number of input and output files, so that I have control over the size of the generated files.
 - As a user, I want to monitor ongoing jobs created by me so that I can track their progress and view utilization statistics.
 - As a user, I want to set up recurring or scheduled map-reduce jobs so that they can execute without manual triggering.